casys-utokyo/fadec/README.md

     ```

     - The execution time per frame is shown in the table below.
-        - Note: The results in this project have some measurement errors compared with those in the paper.

         | Platform          | median [s] | std [s] |
         | ----------------- | ---------: | ------: |